Automated board game scoring for the lazy

 I'm not really a player and I didn't have much time for that bit, but the computer vision part works nicely.

-Read more about this thing here in my post on Scrabble for the lazy, a basic real-time OCR approach.
+Read more about this thing here in my post on Scrabble for the lazy, using real-time OCR.

 Note: this project was for academic research only and is not associated with Scrabble ®